-High-pass and low-pass filters are common tools used to remove unwanted sounds from audio recordings.
-They have a long history in use for audio postproduction due to their simplicity and ease of use.
+High-pass and low-pass filters are used to remove unwanted sounds from audio recordings.
 In this post, we’ll discuss what high-pass and low-pass filters are, as well as how and when to use them.

 High and Low-Pass Filters

 Technically speaking, a high-pass filter (sometimes abbreviated “HPF”) passes signals with a frequency higher than the designated cutoff frequency and attenuates signals with frequencies lower than the cutoff frequency.
 This means that low frequencies are strongly reduced while high frequencies are allowed to pass through unaffected.

 The opposite is true for low-pass filters (sometimes abbreviated “LPF”), which passes signals with a frequency lower than the designated cutoff frequency and attenuates signals with frequencies higher than the cutoff frequency.
 Simply put, high frequencies are strongly reduced while low frequencies are allowed to pass through unaffected.

 High and low-pass filters are found in nearly all mixing consoles and digital audio workstations, with some offering a fixed cutoff frequency and others offering a “sweepable”, or user-selected cutoff frequency.
 The cutoff frequency is the point in which the filter begins its attenuation, indicating which frequencies get attenuated and which frequencies pass through unaffected.